Storidge/cio-user-docs/operations/migrate_volume.md

 ## Specify source for volume

-List the backup copies (by backupid) on the backup repo the source cluster, e.g. domainid 4e3efbff
+List the backup copies (by backupid) of the source cluster, e.g. domainid 4e3efbff

 ```
 cio backup info --backupid --domainid 4e3efbff --alternate --provider aws
 ```

-Pick a volume to migrate, using the `--source` option to specify the source cluster and volume.
+Pick a volume to migrate using the `--source` option to specify the source cluster and volume.
 The most recent backup copy is used by default if the backupid is not specified.

 Example: